kunaljubce/fun-with-spark/README.md

 Project 1 - To identify:
 		a) All transactions for each account that have the same transaction_source and same transaction_amount in both months
 		b) All accounts that have transactions in either month but not both.
 The datasets are for the months August and September and have 2000 records each.
-The code is written in Python and Spark.
+The code is written in PySpark.
+The logic is implemented using RDDs, without resorting to the use of DataFrames.